ZurichNLP/ConLoan/README.md

   @inproceedings{ahmadi2025conloan,
    title = {ConLoan--A Contrastive Multilingual Dataset for Evaluating Loanwords}, author = {
-    Ahmadi, Sina and,
+    Ahmadi, Sina and
-    Hess, Micha David  and,
+    Hess, Micha David  and
-    Álvarez Mellado, Elena  and,
+    Álvarez Mellado, Elena  and
-    Battisti, Alessia and,
+    Battisti, Alessia and
-    Ding, Cui and,
+    Ding, Cui and
-    Göhring, Anne and,
+    Göhring, Anne and
-    Gao, Yingqiang and,
+    Gao, Yingqiang and
-    Jiang, Zifan and,
+    Jiang, Zifan and
-    Michail, Andrianos and,
+    Michail, Andrianos and
-    Morad, Peshmerge and,
+    Morad, Peshmerge and
-    Niklaus, Joel and,
+    Niklaus, Joel and
-    Panagiotopoulou, Maria Christina and,
+    Panagiotopoulou, Maria Christina and
-    Perrella, Stefano and,
+    Perrella, Stefano and
-    Opitz, Juri and,
+    Opitz, Juri and
-    Shaitarova, Anastassia and,
+    Shaitarova, Anastassia and
     Sennrich, Rico
     },
+    booktitle = "Proceedings of the 63nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", month = aug,
+    year = "2025",
+    address = "Vienna, Austria",
-   publisher = {Association for Computational Linguistics}, year = {2025},
+    publisher = "Association for Computational Linguistics",
+    url = ""
 }
 ```